cloudevents/spec/json-format.md

 reflect the format of the original binary data.

-If the type of data is not `Binary`, the implementation will next determine whether the value of the `datacontenttype` attribute is _JSON-oriented_.
-A JSON-oriented content type is one whose subtype is `json` or has a `+json` format extension—that is, if it has the form `*/json` or `*/*+json`.
+If the type of data is not `Binary`, the implementation will next determine whether the value of the `datacontenttype` attribute declares the `data` to contain JSON-formatted content.
+Such a content type is defined as one having a [media subtype][rfc2045-sec5] equal to `json` or ending with a `+json` format extension.
+That is, a `datacontenttype` declares JSON-formatted content if its media type, when stripped of parameters, has the form `*/json` or `*/*+json`.

-If the `datacontenttype` is JSON-oriented, a JSON serializer MUST translate the data value to a [JSON value][json-value], and use the member name `data` to store it inside the JSON representation.
-The data value MUST be stored directly as a JSON value, rather than as an encoded JSON document stored in a string.
+If the `datacontenttype` declares the data to contain JSON-formatted content, a JSON serializer MUST translate the data value to a [JSON value][json-value], and use the member name `data` to store it inside the JSON representation.
+The data value MUST be stored directly as a JSON value, rather than as an encoded JSON document represented as a string.
 An implementation MAY fail to serialize the event if it is unable to translate the runtime value to a JSON value.

-Otherwise, if the `datacontenttype` is not JSON-oriented, a JSON serializer MUST use the member name `data` to store a string representation of the data value, properly encoded according to the `datacontenttype`, in the JSON representation.
+Otherwise, if the `datacontenttype` does not declare JSON-formatted data content, a JSON serializer MUST store a string representation of the data value, properly encoded according to the `datacontenttype`, in the `data` member of the JSON representation.
 An implementation MAY fail to serialize the event if it is unable to represent the runtime value as a properly encoded string.

 Out of this follows that the presence of the `data` and `data_base64` members is